 With support from a group of eight specialist scientists, architects and engineers, Ecquate Pty.
 Ltd. was established in March 2008 and successfully tendered for the ongoing licence for LCADesign and its associated national databases.

-LCADesign was ahead of its time, with takeup restricted by many technical factors including the limited uptake of BIM.
+LCADesign was ahead of its time, with takeup restricted by many technical factors including the limited uptake of BIM, a 100 element cap and an obsolete BIM database.
 However LCADesign and associated national LCI’s found wide spread application in green labelling.
-Ecospecifier’s Green Tag Eco-labelling system was, arguably, the first successful commercial application of Life Cycle Analysis.
+Ecospecifier’s Green Tag Eco-labelling system was arguably, the first successful commercial application of Life Cycle Analysis.

-Ecquate stewardship of its multiple LCI’s allowed LCA based ecolabelling to cover commercial, industrial and residential sectors in Europe, China USA, Australia and more recently, the Middle East and South Africa.
+Ecquate stewardship of its multiple LCI’s, in association with The Evah Institute and Global GreenTag, allowed LCA based ecolabelling to cover commercial, industrial and residential sectors in Europe, China USA, Australia and more recently, the Middle East and South Africa.

 For these regions, Ecquate also provide BIM LCA, environmental product declarations, background assessment data, comparative building product analysis and associated services to LCI database suppliers and a wide range of client companies.
 Ecquate develop type III environmental product declarations conformant with ISO 14025 and/or EN 15804.
 We provide data for sustainability measures including corporate sustainability reporting, triple bottom line accounting, and quality estimates for sustainability governance for individual countries that use the Environmental Sustainability Index and Environmental Performance Index.
 Ecquate also support the data provisions of the United Nations Global Compact Cities Programme and Circles of Sustainability.

 It can be argued that Ecquate is now the market leader in supplying quality LCI data and applying life cycle analysis for eco-positive outcomes.